 Why did it go extinct?

-So there you go guys, an update on what's been happening with everyone's favourite prehistoric shark, and knowing my luck, now that I've come out and publicly said there's no Megs alive today, you'll probably see footage of one on the news tomorrow.
+This all had to have a huge effect on Meg populations until, finally, the Megalodon slipped into extinction.
+So, there you go, an update on what has been happening with everyone's favourite prehistoric shark, and knowing my luck, now that I have come out and publicly said there are no Megs alive today, you will probably see footage of one on the news tomorrow.